c4dt/showcase/UPDATE.md

       - maturity evaluation
       - promote projects
       - work on specific projects
-      - -> perhaps we should have an article with some of the most typical work we did for the labs
     - CC one or two postdocs
     - remind them after a week or so